 Water intake structures should be screened, and intake velocities will be limited to prevent entrapment, entrainment, or injury to fish.
 The structures supporting intakes should be designed to prevent fish from being led into the intake.
 Other effective techniques may also be used to achieve the intent of this guideline.
-DMLW (Water Section) should be consulted to determine screen size, water velocity, and intake design if the intake structure is in fish habitat.
+The DMLW (Water Section) and ADF&G Division of Habitat should be consulted to determine screen size, water velocity, and intake design if the intake structure is in fish habitat.

 H. Alteration of the Riverine Hydrologic System.
 To the extent feasible, channelization, diversion, or damming that will alter the natural hydrological conditions and have a significant adverse impact on important riverine habitat will be avoided.
+If projects like this are proposed they will require a review and permit from the ADF&G Division of Habitat and other agencies.

 I. Threatened and Endangered Species.
-All land activities will be conducted consistent with state and federal Endangered Species Acts to avoid jeopardizing the continued existence of threatened or endangered species of plants or animals, to provide for their continued use of an area, and to avoid modification or destruction of their habitat.
-Specific mitigation recommendations should be identified through interagency consultation for any land use activity that potentially affects threatened or endangered species.
-Presently, only one species, the Cook Inlet beluga whale (Delphinapterus leucas) is listed as endangered by the National Marine Fisheries Service and they have identified a 'critical habitat area' for large portions of Cook Inlet.

-The U.S. Fish and Wildlife Service (USFWS), Division of Ecological Services or the National Marine Fisheries Service will be consulted on questions that involve endangered species.
+All land use activities will be conducted consistent with state and federal Endangered Species Acts to avoid jeopardizing the continued existence of threatened or endangered species of animals or plants, to provide for their continued use of an area, and to avoid modification or destruction of their habitat.
+Specific mitigations recommendations should be identified through interagency consultation for any land use activity that potentially affects threatened or endangered species.
+One species (Cook Inlet Beluga whales) has been identified as Endangered within the planning area.
+The U.S. Fish and Wildlife Service (USFWS), Division of Ecological Services, or the National Marine Fisheries Service (NMFS) should be consulted on questions that involve endangered or threatened species.
+In the instance of the Beluga whale, NMFS is the responsible federal agency.

 J. Eagles.
 Authorizations or disposals that potentially affect bald eagles will be consistent with the state and federal Endangered Species acts and the Bald Eagle Protection Act of 1940 as amended.
-Applicable standards are drawn from a cooperative agreement signed by the U.S. Forest Service and the USFWS, or such subsequent standards that may be promulgated.
+Applicable standards are drawn from a cooperative agreement signed by the U.S. Forest Service and the USFWS or such subsequent standards that may be promulgated.
 These standards, however, may not be adequate in all circumstances, and the USFWS may determine that additional measures are necessary.
 In addition, meeting the guidelines does not absolve the party from the penalty provisions of the Bald Eagle Protection Act; therefore, the USFWS should be consulted when activities may affect bald or golden eagles.

 - 1) Siting Facilities to Avoid Eagle Nests.
-Facilities determined by the USFWS to cause significant disturbance to nesting eagles will not be allowed within 330 feet of any bald eagle nest site, whether the nest is currently active or not. - 2) Activities Disturbing Nesting Eagles.
-Activities the USFWS determines likely to cause significant disturbance to nesting eagles will be prohibited within 330 feet of active bald eagle nests between March 15 and August 31.
+Facilities determined by the U.S. Fish and Wildlife Service to cause significant disturbance to nesting eagles will not be allowed within 330 feet and up to one-half mile of any bald eagle nest site, whether the nest is currently active or not. - 2) Activities Disturbing Nesting Eagles.
+Activities the U.S. Fish and Wildlife Service determines likely to cause significant disturbance to nesting eagles will be prohibited within 330 feet of active bald eagle nests between March 15 and August 31.
 Temporary activities and facilities that do not alter eagle nesting habitat or disturb nesting eagles, as determined by the USFWS, may be allowed at other times.